 Seward Johnson public art exhibition

-The Downtown Albany Business Improvement District (BID), in partnership with the City of Albany and The Seward Johnson Atelier, Inc., will host 10 sculptures by world-renowned artist Seward Johnson in locations throughout downtown Albany through early November as part of the BID's annual placemaking exhibit.
+The Downtown Albany Business Improvement District (BID), in partnership with the City of Albany and The Seward Johnson Atelier, Inc., will host 10 sculptures by world-renowned artist Seward Johnson in locations throughout downtown Albany August through November 2, 2021 as part of the BID's annual placemaking exhibit.

 - Click here for a downloadable walking tour map of sculpture locations